 PHL 301.
 Intermediate Logic (3) Review of the sentential calculus.
 The study of quantified predicate logic.
-(Bibliographic instruction course) Prerequisites: PHL 101 and a lower-division course.
+(Bibliographic instruction course) Prerequisites: PHL 101.

 PHL 310.
 Advanced Ethics (3) (W) An intensive consideration of some major problems in ethics or an in-depth study of some figure(s) in the history of ethics.
 Prerequisites: PHL 101 and a lower-division course.